PerMalmberg/Smooth/README.md

 # Smooth
 C++ framework for writing applications based on Espressif's ESP-IDF.

+Please note: The current version of Smooth requires use of my fork of ESP_IDF which adds the ESP_PLATFORM define during generation and build steps.

 ## Overview

 Smooth provides a set of classes that makes life as a developer easier compared to working directly with ESP-IDF & FreeRTOS APIs.